 - Paperback ISBN:

-Meysam Pazoki, Ph.D. is a researcher with the Department of Chemistry, Uppsala University.
-Dr. Pazoki received his Ph.D. in Physics from Sharif University of Technology.
-His areas of interest include (T)DFT calculation of semiconductors for Photovoltaic devices and CO2 reduction applications; dye sensitized and Perovskite solar cells, UV Photodetectors; as well as device characterization methods including: Impedance spectroscopy, Electrochemical methods, Small photovoltage/current transients; Material Characterization: Laser Spectroscopy, Stark spectroscopy.
+Meysam Pazoki, Associate Professor. is a researcher with the Department of Engineering Sciences : solid state physics , Uppsala University.
+Dr. Pazoki received his docent in solid state physics from Uppsala University in 2019.
+His areas of interest include (T)DFT calculation of semiconductors for Photovoltaic devices and CO2 reduction applications; dye sensitized and Perovskite solar cells, UV Photodetectors; as well as device characterization methods including: Impedance spectroscopy, Electrochemical methods, Small photovoltage/current transients; Material Characterization: Laser Spectroscopy, Stark spectroscopy

-Researcher, Department of Chemistry, Uppsala University, Uppsala, Sweden
+Researcher, Department of Engineering Science, Uppsala University, Uppsala, Sweden

 Prof. Anders Hagfeldt is regarded as one of the world's leading researchers into dye-sensitised solar cells.
 Using various methods and new nanostructured materials, he and his research team have succeeded in substantially improving the efficiency of these third-generation solar cells.
 Anders Hagfeldt is regarded as a highly creative scientist who throughout his fundamental research never loses sight of the industrial application.
 He is the Head of the laboratory at the Laboratory of Photomolecular Science, Ecole Polytechnique Federale De Lausanne, a leading institution in the field of solar cell research.
 Prof. Hagfeldt is the recipient of the Thuréus award” from Royal Society of Sciences and the Norblad-Ekstrand medal” from The Swedish Chemical Society.